oldmartijntje/outdated-oldmartijntje-website/DevInstructions.md

 # Github Pages

 How to update the slide:
-- `cd ProjectsViewer` if you are not in `\Project-Viewer\ProjectsViewer>` yet
+- `cd PlayTimeClient` if you are not in `\PlayTime\PlayTimeClient>` yet
-- `ng build --configuration "production" --base-href "https://oldmartijntje.github.io/Project-Viewer/"`
+- `ng build --configuration "production" --base-href "https://oldmartijntje.github.io/PlayTime/"`
-- `npx angular-cli-ghpages --dir=dist/projects-viewer`
+- `npx angular-cli-ghpages --dir=dist/play-time`

 by error: